gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 - `-S`, `--sender` *account*

-  Sender to use when creating the account [default: account-sys].
+  Sender to use when creating the account [default: accounts].

 ### deploy